Skip to main content

 What you will study

-The Master of Nursing Practice course comprises 48 credit points of study.
+To earn the Master of Nursing Practice course, students must complete 48 credit points.
 Unless otherwise indicated, each unit is worth three credit points.

 • Nursing Practice 1